-In order to secure your router, please enter a new password.
+In order to secure your router, please enter a new password to use when accessing the web-based configuration utility (where the password field was previously left blank).
 Check the Enable Graphical Authentication box to enable CAPTCHA authentication for added security.
+Be sure to make a record of this password for future use.
 Click Next to continue.